weakish/docs-en/views/realtime-guide-beginner.md

     print(error)
 }

-// Preparetion for Local Storage of IM Client do {
+// Preparation for Local Storage of IM Client do {
     try client.prepareLocalStorage { (result) in
         switch result {